sLandserve/case_studies/README.md

 # Data

-Put the data in /data accessible here: (to complete)
+Put the data in /data, which are accessible here: https://portal.idiv.de/owncloud/index.php/apps/files/?dir=/sLandServ/manuscripts/framework_ms/data&fileid=35467426

 This data is not uploaded to GitHub.